mo-renike/care-finder/README.md

 - Material-UI: A popular React UI framework for designing responsive web applications.
 - Firebase: A cloud-based platform for building and managing web and mobile applications.
 - React Toastify: A library for displaying toast notifications in React applications.
+- Openai API : to integrate GPT into the app

 ## Installation